soap-team/find/rules/README.md

 * `api.js`: Discussions API
 * `database/`: ways to communicate to the db

+## Terminology
+* 'trigger': a Discussions related action determined from the input feed, formatted `wiki:type:action`
+* 'action': a FIND action performed by the bot after a filter matches

 ## Messenger schema
 Messages are published on port 11100.